SirWaffle/Hallucinator/README.md

 - masking to prevent modifications in certain places, masking to provide specific prompts in certain locations
 - integration via plugins to art programs for interactive generation
 - interactive server mode for a dedicated interactive instance on a local machine
+- continual code refactoring, cleaning up, and hunting for perf and memory improvements

 # ==== Instructions ======